 The project has two dimensions; advocacy and identification, rehabilitation and re-integration of victims of CSEC.
 It is funded by Terres Des Homes and Girls’ Advocacy Alliance.The project is implemented in partnership with Uganda Youth Development Link (UYDEL), with PREFA as the lead partner.

 UYDeL is an NGO that aims to enhance socioeconomic transformation of disadvantaged young people through skills development for self-reliance.
-They work with youths aged 10 – 24 years who are vulnerable to exploitation and at risk to HIV/AIDS infection.
-UYDeL also runs the vocational skills and rehabilitation centre at Masooli in Nangabo Division.
+They work with youths aged 10 – 24 years who are vulnerable to exploitation and at risk of HIV/AIDS infection.
+UYDeL also runs the vocational skills and rehabilitation center at Masooli in Nangabo Division.

-According to Godfrey Kidela, the chairman of this Kasubi Zone 3, Nansubuga belonged to a group called B13.
-It consisted of about 20 young people and they used to steal, abuse substances and engage in hooligan behaviour.
+According to Godfrey Kidela, the chairman of Kasubi Zone 3, Nansubuga belonged to a 20 members youth group called B13 that consisted of exclusively of young people and they used to steal, abuse substances and engage in hooligan behavior.

-The B13 group had only three girls and Nansubuga was among the 3 girls and she was the youngest and most stubborn.
-She was also a go-go dancer in one of the night clubs.
+The B13 group had only three girls and Nansubuga was among the youngest and most stubborn.
+She was also a go-go dancer in one of the nightclubs.

 “I now stopped all that and go to church to pray,” says Nansubuga lifting her eyes up to the sky as if in prayer.
-She says her turning point was in Masoli rehabilitation centre where she met girls who were worse off in character and in welfare than herself.
+She says her turning point was in Masoli rehabilitation center where she met girls who were worse off in character and in welfare than herself.

-The training not only equipped her with hair dressing skills but the counselling sessions were also an eye opener that there is more to life than what she was doing and especially when you are just 15 years.
+The training not only equipped her with hairdressing skills but the counseling sessions were also an eye opener that there is more to life than what she was doing and especially when you are just 15 years.

 Grace Nakiwu, programme officer CSEC project at PREFA believes that equipping these children with skills will certainly make it easier for them to survive and counseling helps them change and heal from their past.
 It is a slow process.

-The interventions may not necessarily be a magic bullet but personal responsibilities by the young people matters a lot.
+The interventions may not necessarily be a magic bullet but personal responsibilities by the young people matter a lot, says Nakiwu.

-Nansubuga hopes to return to work as soon as her employee at the food kiosk opens up.
-She has a boyfriend she ‘hates’ and has refused to do bad manners with him although he keeps on nagging her.
+Nansubuga hopes to return to work as soon as Madam reopens the food kiosk.
+She also confesses to having a boyfriend she ‘hates’ and has refused to do bad manners with him although he keeps on nagging her.